Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Specimen Required

-Patient Preparation: For 24 hours before specimen collection do not take multivitamins or dietary supplements containing biotin (vitamin B7), which is commonly found in hair, skin, and nail supplements and multivitamins.
+Patient Preparation: For 24 hours before specimen collection, patient should not take multivitamins or dietary supplements (eg, hair, skin, and nail supplements) containing biotin (vitamin B7).

-Collection Container/Tube: Serum gel
+Collection Container/Tube: Serum gel (red-top tubes are not acceptable)

 Submission Container/Tube: Plastic vial

-Specimen Volume: 3.5 mL
+Specimen Volume: 1.2 mL

 Collection Instructions:

-1. Centrifuge per collection tube manufacturer's instructions (eg, centrifuge and aliquot within 2 hours of collection for BD Vacutainer tubes).
+1. Centrifuge blood collection tube per manufacturer's instructions (eg, centrifuge and aliquot within 2 hours of collection for BD Vacutainer tubes).

-2. Transfer serum into aliquot tube.
+2. Transfer serum into a plastic vial.

 Specimen Minimum Volume

-2 mL
+0.9 mL

 Specimen Stability Information